The Apprentice (British TV series) series 10

-The tenth series of British reality television series The Apprentice (UK) was broadcast in the UK on BBC One, from 14 October to 21 December 2014; due to live coverage in Summer of that year for both the FIFA World Cup and the Commonwealth Games in Glasgow, the BBC postponed the series' broadcast until Autumn to avoid clashing with these.
-It is the last series to feature Nick Hewer as Alan Sugar's aide, who left the programme following the series finale, with the tenth series featuring a guest appearance from Ricky Martin, winner of the eighth series, as an interviewer for the Interviews Stage for this series only.
+The tenth series of British reality television series The Apprentice was broadcast in the UK on BBC One from 14 October to 21 December 2014.
+Due to live coverage in summer of that year for both the FIFA World Cup and the Commonwealth Games in Glasgow, the BBC postponed the series' broadcast until autumn to avoid schedule clashing.
+It is the last series to feature Nick Hewer as Alan Sugar's aide, who left the programme following the series finale.
+Ricky Martin, winner of the eighth series, appears as an interviewer in the Interviews Stage.